mocks-server/website/docs/getting-started/quick-start.md

 This CLI is a great tool for controlling the mock server while you are developing an API client, because you can change the server responses in real time using it without modifying any code.
 Suppose that you are developing a web application that is polling to the API, and you want to check if it is refreshing the data properly.
 The only thing that you have to do is to use the CLI to change the current responses collection, and the next time the application requests a data, the response will be different.

-:::note
+:::info
 The [interactive CLI can be disabled using configuration](../configuration/how-to-change-settings.md), and then the server logs will be displayed instead.
-This should be done when using the server for running tests, for example.
+This is useful when using the server for running tests in a CI pipeline, for example.
 :::

 ## Main concepts

 * __Routes__: A `route` defines the url and method of an API resource.
 Wildcards can be used in urls and methods, so one `route` can simulate one real API resource, or many.
 * __Variants__: Each `route` can contain many different `variants`.
-Each `variants` can define a response to send, or a middleware to execute, or a url to proxy the request, etc.
+Each `variant` can define a response to send, or a middleware to execute, or a url to proxy the request, etc.
-* __Collections__: A `collection` of route variants defines all current routes and variants in the mocked API.
+* __Collections__: A `collection` of route variants defines all current routes and variants in the API mock.
 They can be created extending other collections.
 So, you can store many collections and change the whole API behavior by simply changing the current one.

 :::tip
 Read the [usage chapter](../usage/basics.md) in 5 minutes ⏱ to fully understand the Mocks Server main concepts: Routes, Variants and Collections.